levs16/MakeItGo/README.md

 Hi!

-This is just a pretty simple Python Script that will delete your directories and overwrite your files!
+This is just a pretty simple Python Script that will delete your directories and files!

 Use only at your own risk!